Tender, Flaky Fish At Home!

 - The flesh of the fish should be bright white and firm.
 The flesh should also be smooth, without having already flaked (before cooking).

-Most of what we can find locally here in the tri-state area is all labeled Patagonian toothfish, versus Antarctic toothfish (another type of sea bass that is found in cold waters, near Antarctica).
+Most of what I can find locally is all labeled Patagonian toothfish, versus Antarctic toothfish (another type of sea bass that is found in cold waters near Antarctica).

-If you can’t find sea bass (but we hope you can, it is the best ever!), look for black cod, sometimes labeled sablefish or butterfish (this is different than the less expensive Pacific or Norwegian cod).
+If you can’t find sea bass (but I hope you can, it’s the best ever!), look for black cod, sometimes labeled sablefish or butterfish (this is different than the less expensive Pacific or Norwegian cod).

-There are plenty of options when cooking seafood: you can grill, steam, bake, or fry them all.
-But we love the texture and how simple it is to make pan seared Chilean sea bass.
+There are plenty of options when cooking seafood: you can grill, steam, bake, or fry them.
+But pan-searing yields a wonderful texture and is incredibly simple.

 Preheat a large skillet over medium-high heat.
 Pat the Chilean seabass dry with a paper towel, then season the fish generously with Kosher salt and black pepper on both sides.